kehantan/labbook/docs/assays/plaque.rst

 ---------

 * Before infection, check the cell confluency in the 6 well plate.
 The cells should be around 70-80% confluency.

-*Note:* For steps involving virus, avoid using serological pipette, as our lab policy requires virus waste to be handled seperately and autoclaved before disposal.
+* For steps involving virus, avoid using serological pipette, as our lab policy requires virus waste to be handled seperately and autoclaved before disposal.
 Autoclaving and disposing serological pipette can be a bit challenging due to its length.

 **Materials**